 - Prepare an agenda: Once you both have a recurring event on your calendars for your one on one, they know the next time you’ll be meeting.
 Ask them to bring topics they want to discuss.
 When you put in so much effort to the meeting, it’s fair to ask them to put some thought in advance as well, so you spend the time on the most important things to them.

 - Hold them accountable: Whether you’re setting new goals for them to progress on, or the next steps from your discussion last time, it’s important they keep their promises, too.
-Close the loop by checking in on what was next steps last time at the start of the next meeting.
+Close the loop by checking in on what were next steps last time at the start of the next meeting.
 This ensures progress happens and takes advantage of the power of repetition.
 This is especially helpful and important when you’re working to improve a disengaged or underperforming team member.

-The One on One Meeting Template: Tips for Advanced Leaders
+Part 3: The One on One Meeting Template: Tips for Advanced Leaders

 We’ve covered a lot in this post already.
 For those of you already familiar with the fundamentals, these last two sections cover the common pitfalls you may have to coach others out of, as well as some advanced tactics that can take your org from good to great.